mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 # Testing services

-The first question that comes up when thinking about how to test services might be, what is different to testing Entities?
+The first question that comes up when thinking about how to test services might be: what is different to testing Entities?
 The basic answer is simple: nothing.
 When we want to test services in a unit test, there is nothing special about it.
-In fact it is even a little bit easier to do so, because Dependency Injection in services works like a charme.
+In fact it is even a little bit easier to do so, because Dependency Injection in services works like a charm.

 Let's look at a [simple case](https://github.com/mariodavid/cuba-example-testing-artifacts/blob/88ed9db13ed37698de751b3d60df6046adb7e958/modules/core/test/com/company/ceta/service/OrderInformationServiceBeanSpec.groovy):